 While the City of Pasadena Department of Public Works' Master Street Tree Plan ultimately determines what tree species is planted in public right-of-way, this appendix to the Lincoln Avenue Specific Plan is intended to guide discussions between the City and community when updating the Master Street Tree Plan for the area.
-During the Specific Plan update process, opportunities were identified to better align Lincoln Avenue's street trees with the vision, goals, and policies in the Plan related to shade, climate resilience, stormwater capture, and supporting a vibrant public realm.
+During the Specific Plan update process, opportunities were identified to better align Lincoln Avenue's street trees with the vision, goals, and policies in the Plan related to shade, climate resilience, stormwater capture, and improved visual cohesion of the corridor.
 This appendix includes a description of the existing street trees along Lincoln Avenue within the Specific Plan area, followed by recommendations for potential new species.